vlad17/mips_revisit/README.md

-# mips-revisit: Failure-driven Decision Making
+# mips_revisit

-This module, `mips_revisit`, defines the modules and evaluation scripts for TODO.
+This module, `mips_revisit`, defines the modules and evaluation scripts for MIPS-based attention on transformer models.

 ## Setup